 AN Richards Professor of Pharmacology Emeritus, University of Pennsylvania

-Dr. Perry Molinoff is a Professor of Pharmacology and the AN Richards Professor of Pharmacology Emeritus at the University of Pennsylvania.
+Dr. Perry Molinoff is the AN Richards Professor of Pharmacology Emeritus at the University of Pennsylvania.
 He returned to a faculty position in the School of Medicine in July, 2007 after serving for three years as the Vice Provost for Research of the University of Pennsylvania.
 He is the Director of the Innovation Support center within the Harrington Discovery Institute.

 As the Vice Provost for Research, Dr. Molinoff had oversight responsibility for the University’s policies and procedures that promote research excellence across the University and for management of key elements of the research infrastructure including infrastructure relating to grants, human and animal research compliance, animal care, environmental health and radiation safety, and conflict of interest and research misconduct.
 Dr. Molinoff developed linkages between the University and industry and was responsible for the transfer of technologies from university laboratories to the public sector for commercial application.
 Additionally, Dr. Molinoff provided leadership and coordination of multidisciplinary research programs and represented Penn to local and regional constituencies as well as to federal and other funding agencies.
 The University of Pennsylvania’s research enterprise had over $700 million in research awards during his term.

-Dr. Molinoff serves or has served on the Board of Directors of both public and private companies including Cypress Bioscience and Palatin Technologies.
-He is a member of the Scientific Advisory Board of Advinus Therapeutics, an Indian pharmaceutical company and is a part time consultant and member of the board of Melior Discovery.
+Dr. Molinoff serves or has served on the Board of Directors of both public and private companies including Cypress Bioscience, Cynapsus Therapeutics, and Palatin Technologies.
+He served as a member of the Scientific Advisory Board of Advinus Therapeutics, an Indian pharmaceutical company and is a part time consultant and member of the board of Melior Discovery.
 He has served on multiple editorial advisory boards for scientific and educational journals.
 He authored or edited six books including 2 editions of Basic Neurochemistry, and the 9th edition of Goodman and Gilman’s The Pharmacological Basis of Therapeutics, as well as over 230 manuscripts.
 Dr. Molinoff earned his undergraduate and medical degrees from Harvard University and completed house officer’s training at the University of Chicago’s Hospitals and Clinics.